CityUHK-CALAS/cityuhk-calas.github.io/content/news/23-12-13-prof-xie-zhiyao/index.md

 <!--more-->

-Welcome Prof. Xie Zhiyao, Assistant Professor of the Department of Electronic & Computer Engineering from Hong Kong University of Science and Technology (HKUST), and a former CityU EE UG graduate for visiting the CALAS group.
+Welcome Prof. Xie Zhiyao, Assistant Professor of the Department of Electronic & Computer Engineering from Hong Kong University of Science and Technology (HKUST), and a former CityUHK EE UG graduate for visiting the CALAS group.